Tanzu-Solutions-Engineering/tas4ops-workshop-eduk8s/workshop/content/labs/11_tas_slow_requests.md

 ```

-   For additional detail on troubleshooting slow connectivity please see the following url.
+   For additional detail on troubleshooting slow connectivity please see the following:

    https://docs.pivotal.io/application-service/2-10/adminguide/troubleshooting-router-error-responses.html

-   For more detail on CFDOT please see the following URL:
+   For more detail on CFDOT please see the following:
    https://community.pivotal.io/s/article/how-to-use-cloud-foundry-cf-diego-operator-toolkit-cfdot?language=en_US